roshanpoudyal/Catlikecoding-tutorials-with-Cpp/README.md

 # CatlikecodingWithCpp
-# [Catlikecoding](https://catlikecoding.com/unity/tutorials/) Unity tutorials in C++.
+# [Catlikecoding](https://catlikecoding.com/unity/tutorials/) unity3D tutorials in C++.
 A nice way to get introduced to Ogre3D.

 # Motivation:
 * [Catlikecoding tutorials](https://catlikecoding.com/unity/tutorials/) build on one another, introducing new programming concepts, math, and algorithms.
 It is fun.